ASA Anti-Harassment Resources

 The following Anti-Harassment Policy outlines expectations for all those who attend or participate in ASA meetings.
 It reminds ASA meeting participants that all professional academic ethics and norms apply as standards of behavior and interaction at these meetings.

-All participants at ASA meetings are expected to abide by this Anti-Harassment Policy in all meeting venues including ancillary events as well as official and unofficial social
+Expected Behavior.
+All participants at ASA meetings are expected to abide by this Anti-Harassment Policy in all meeting venues including ancillary events as well as official and unofficial social gatherings.

 - Follow the norms of professional respect that are necessary to promote the conditions for free academic interchange.